 Adjustment disorder is a type of anxiety disorder.
 It’s characterized by:

-Difficulties with activities of daily living such as: washing and cleaning
+- difficulties with activities of daily living such as washing, cleaning, and cooking

 Adjustment disorder is a common condition that has a prevalence that ranges from 3 – 10% in regular healthcare settings.
 It is often undiagnosed by family doctors.
 Adjustment disorder can be diagnosed in both children and adults; however, children with AjD tend to show it through their behavior (acting out) rather than through their emotional state (a depressed mood).
 Adult women are diagnosed with adjustment disorder twice as often as adult men.